bajamircea/bajamircea.github.io/_posts/2015-03-06-c-api-objects.markdown

 ![Hierarchy diagram](/assets/2015-03-06-c-api-objects/waitable.png)

-The object handle is not always returned, some APIs return the an error code and receive a pointer to the object handle e.g. `fopen_s`:
+The object handle is not always returned, some APIs return an error code and receive a pointer to the object handle e.g. `fopen_s`:

 {% highlight c++ linenos %}